vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 This is happening when you have a _smart backup job_ that doesn't match any VMs.
 For example: you created a job to backup all running VMs.
 If no VMs are running on backup schedule, you'll have this message.
 This could also happen if you lost connection with your pool master (the VMs aren't visible anymore from Xen Orchestra).

 Edit your job and try to see matching VMs or check if your pool is connected to XOA.

+## Error: SR_OPERATION_NOT_SUPPORTED

+This error could be caused by leaving any removeable device (such as USB storage) attached to the VM that you are doing backup/snapshot, detach the device and retry.